PacoAcun/Proyecto_progra/README.md

 # Proyecto_progra
-Run with cmd or vs following this codes
+Run with cmd or VS following this codes

 ### bot
 - `cd tic-tac-toe-bot`   or    `cd tic-tac-toe-bot-dummy`